redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/2.3-setup-grafana/README.md

 The `.spec.selector` field ensures the service will attach to the correct pods.

 ## Step 5 - Adding a Route
-Since we'll want to interact diretory with Grafana, we'll need a route to expose it from outside the cluster.
+Since we'll want to interact directory with Grafana, we'll need a route to expose it from outside the cluster.

 Add a new file named `route.yaml` to the `templates/grafana/` directory with the following content:
 ```yaml